soul-lang/SOUL/docs/SOUL_Overview.md

 Its mission is to give audio development a long-overdue kick in the pants, both in terms of how we write audio code, and where the code executes.

 The SOUL platform is a language and an API.
 The language is a small, carefully crafted DSL for writing the real-time parts of an audio algorithm.
-The API is designed to deploy that SOUL code to heterogenous CPUs and DSPs, both locally and remotely.
+The API is designed to deploy that SOUL code to heterogeneous CPUs and DSPs, both locally and remotely.

 ### What problems does it solve?